Behnam-sn/Castle-Docusaurus/docs/algorithms/problem-solving-techniques/two-pointer-technique.md

 While traditionally two-pointer problems involve exactly two pointers,
 It's not uncommon to encounter problems where more than two pointers can be beneficial.

-The Multiple Pointers technique typically involves more than two pointers,
-That move independently or in a correlated manner based on specific logic.
+In this setup, pointers move independently or in a correlated manner based on specific logic.

 This type of problem often shows up in more complex array or string problems,
 Where the interaction between multiple elements at different positions needs to be considered.